PeeperLab/CopywriteR/README.md

-# CopywriteR
+# CopywriteR (formerly known as ENCODER)

-Current methods for detection of copy number aberrations (CNA) from targeted sequencing data use the depth of coverage of captured exons only.
+Current methods for detection of copy number variants and aberrations (CNV and CNA) from targeted sequencing data are based on the depth of coverage of captured exons.
 Accurate CNA determination is complicated by uneven genomic distribution and non-uniform capture efficiency of targeted exons.
-Here we present a new tool, CopywriteR, which eludes these problems by exploiting ‘off-target’ sequence reads.
-CopywriteR allows for extracting uniformly distributed copy number information, can be used without reference and can be applied to sequencing data obtained from various techniques including chromatin immunoprecipitation and target enrichment on small-size gene panels.
+Here we present CopywriteR which eludes these problems by exploiting ‘off-target’ sequence reads.
+CopywriteR allows for extracting uniformly distributed copy number information, can be used without reference and can be applied to sequencing data obtained from various techniques including chromatin immunoprecipitation and target enrichment on small gene panels.
 CopywriteR outperforms existing methods and constitutes a widely applicable alternative to available tools.

 ## Requirements:

-CopywriteR was developed for UNIX based systems (including OSX) and requires the following command line tools:
+CopywriteR was developed to run in R, and only depends on packages that are available via CRAN (http://cran.r-project.org/) and bioconductor (http://bioconductor.org/).
+The required packages can be installed by pasting the following command in the R command line:

-- Samtools (http://samtools.sourceforge.net/) - To test Samtools: `$ samtools`
+- biocLite(c("matrixStats", "gtools", "data.table", "S4Vectors", "chipseq",
-- Bedtools (http://bedtools.readthedocs.org/) - To test Bedtools: `$ bedtools --version`
+             "IRanges", "Rsamtools", "DNAcopy", "GenomicAlignments",
-- MACS 1.4 (http://liulab.dfci.harvard.edu/MACS/).
-To test MACS: `$ macs14 --version`
+             "GenomicRanges", "GenomeInfoDb", "BiocParallel", "BiocStyle"))

 The following R-packages are required to run CopywriteR: